Super Rugby Americas: Expansion teams

-On 10 November 2020, Colombia has formalized professional rugby.
-The South American country’s first professional rugby team will be Cafeteros Pro.
-The team will enter the Súper Liga Americana de Rugby (SLAR) in 2021.
+On 10 November 2020, Colombia formalized professional rugby.
+The South American nation’s first professional rugby team was Cafeteros Pro.
+The team entered the Súper Liga Americana de Rugby (SLAR) in 2021.

 On 6 January 2021, UAR replaced the Córdoba based team Ceibos with the Jaguares XV, following the Jaguares' departure from Super Rugby.

-On 4 February 2021, the Brazilian side of the competition was renamed Cobras Brasil XV, dropping their affiliation with the Corinthians multi-sport club.
+On 4 February 2021, the Brazilian side in the competition was renamed Cobras Brasil XV, dropping their affiliation with the Corinthians multi-sport club.

-On 13 December 2022 SLAR confirmed the replacement of Cafeteros Pro with the reintroduction of Córdoba based team Dogos XV, in the past Ceibos.
+On 13 December 2022, SLAR confirmed the replacement of Cafeteros Pro, with the reintroduction of Córdoba based team Dogos XV, in the past Ceibos.

-On 22 December 2022 Super Rugby Americas confirmed more news.
-First the came back of Argentine Pampas XV in substitution of Jaguares XV, second the participation of American Raptors, third the rebranded of Paraguayan team from Olimpia Lions to Yakarés XV in order to indicate that relationship between the Paraguayan Rugby Union and the soccer team Club Olimpia is ended.
+On 22 December 2022, Super Rugby Americas confirmed more news; first the return of Argentine Pampas XV in substitution of Jaguares XV, second the participation of American Raptors, third the rebranded of Paraguayan team from Olimpia Lions to Yakarés XV in order to indicate that relationship between the Paraguayan Rugby Union and the soccer team Club Olimpia is ended.

+On 1 October 2024, it was confirmed that Tarucas will be joining in 2025 as the third Argentine franchise, based in Tucumán, and representing Northwest Argentina in order to replace American Raptors.On 29 September 2025, it was confiremed a new expansion to 8th team with Argentine franchise Capirabas XV from Rosario, Santa Fe and Entre Ríos provinces.